MicrosoftDocs/quantum-docs/articles/learn-how-the-resource-estimator-works.md

 ## T factory physical estimation

 In the [Algorithmic logical estimation](#algorithmic-logical-estimation) step, the Resource Estimator calculates the total number of T states needed to run the algorithm.
-From the job parameters, the Resource Estimator has calculated the number of physical qubits for a single [T factory](xref:microsoft.quantum.concepts.tfactories) and its runtime.
+From the target parameters, the Resource Estimator has calculated the number of physical qubits for a single [T factory](xref:microsoft.quantum.concepts.tfactories) and its runtime.

 The following diagram shows an example of the runtime of the algorithm (red) and the runtime of one T factory (blue).
 You can see that the runtime of the T factory is shorter than the runtime of the algorithm.
 In this example, one T factory can distill one T state.
 Two questions arise: